David Pressman: Obama administration

-Under President Barack Obama, Pressman served as an assistant secretary in the Department of Homeland Security (DHS) and was responsible for policy development on global criminal justice issues there.
-He also served as the Director for War Crimes and Atrocities on the National Security Council, where he coordinated the government's efforts to prevent and respond to mass atrocities, genocide, and war crimes.
-He was also a member of the Atrocities Prevention Board.
+Under President Barack Obama, Pressman served as an assistant secretary in the Department of Homeland Security, where he was responsible for policy development on global criminal justice issues.
+He served as the Director for War Crimes and Atrocities on the National Security Council, and was a member of the Atrocities Prevention Board.

-On June 16, 2014, Obama nominated Pressman to be US Ambassador to the United Nations for Special Political Affairs–a role the New York Times has called both "the alternate" and "the deputy" US ambassador to the UN–and he was confirmed by the Senate on September 17, 2014.
+On June 16, 2014, Obama nominated Pressman to be US Ambassador to the United Nations for Special Political Affairs–a role the New York Times has called both "the alternate" and "the deputy" US ambassador to the UN.
+He was confirmed by the Senate on September 17, 2014.
 While waiting for Senate confirmation he served as counselor to Ambassador Samantha Power.
+Pressman led United States negotiations with China resulting in a package of multilateral sanctions in response to nuclear activities on the Korean Peninsula.

 In early 2015, he successfully lobbied against a Russia-led attempt to deny benefits to the same-sex partners of U.N. employees.
 He participated in negotiations that produced sanctions against North Korea in March 2016 in response to that country's fourth nuclear test and placed the issue of human rights in North Korea on the agenda of the U.N.
 Security Council.
 As a spokesperson for the US, he praised the lifting of sanctions against Liberia as evidence of their success and denounced the failure of Sudanese authorities to take advantage of the support provided by the international community.

-The day after a mass shooting at a gay nightclub in Florida in June 2016, Pressman told the UN General Assembly that denouncing terrorism was an insufficient response: "If we are united in our outrage by the killing of so many — and we are — let us be equally united around the basic premise of upholding the universal dignity of all persons regardless of who they love, not just around condemning the terrorists who kill them."
-He was influential in winning UN Security Council approval of a resolution that condemned "targeting persons as a result of their sexual orientation".
+The day after a Orlando nightclub shooting in June 2016, Pressman told the UN General Assembly that denouncing terrorism was an insufficient response: "If we are united in our outrage by the killing of so many — and we are — let us be equally united around the basic premise of upholding the universal dignity of all persons regardless of who they love, not just around condemning the terrorists who kill them."
+He was influential in winning UN Security Council approval of a resolution that condemned "targeting persons as a result of their sexual orientation."
 It was the first time that body addressed sexual orientation and required what diplomats called "intense consultations" to overcome the reservations of countries that provide no civil protections for sexual orientation or criminalize homosexuality.